Due to the COVID-19 pandemic, we have had to make a few changes to The Frontline Walk 2020.

 Fundraising: £1,250, with £600 due by the 31st August 2020

 - All transfers whilst on the trip

-- Accommodation throughout on a twin room basis (single rooms available at an additional cost)
+- Accommodation throughout on a single room basis

 - All meals and snacks, except breakfast on day 1 and lunch on day 5